Azure/aca-dotnet-workshop/docs/aca/05-aca-dapr-pubsubapi/index.md

 --max-replicas 1 `
 --cpu 0.25 --memory 0.5Gi `
 --enable-dapr `
 --dapr-app-id $BACKEND_SERVICE_NAME `
---dapr-app-port  <web api application port number found under Dockerfile for the web api project. e.g. 5071> `
+--dapr-app-port $TARGET_PORT `
-# comment out these two lines if you are not using sendgrid
+# comment out - or don't copy - these two lines if you are not using SendGrid
 --secrets "sendgrid-apikey=<Replace with your SendGrid API Key>" ` --env-vars "SendGrid__ApiKey=secretref:sendgrid-apikey" "SendGrid__IntegrationEnabled=true"
 ```